zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-adb/oml-notebooks/oml-notebooks.md

 ## Task 4: Change Interpreter Bindings Order

 An interpreter allows using a specific data processing language at the backend to process commands entered in a notebook paragraph.
-For the notebooks in Oracle Machine Learning Notebooks, you use the following interpreters:
+For the notebooks in Oracle Machine Learning User Interface, you use the following interpreters:

 * SQL interpreter for SQL Statements
 * PL/SQL  interpreter for PL/SQL scripts/statements